common-workflow-language/common-workflow-language/specification/tool-description.md

 ### Resources

 The "resources" field of "requirements" describes hardware and operating system resources.
-It has four fields.
-The following fields may contain expressions or references (this permits calculating the resource requirements based on the size of the input).
+It has two fields, which may contain expressions or references (this permits calculating the resource requirements based on the size of the input).